 We have extensive experience in counseling healthcare providers, and in structuring provider arrangements and business models, for compliance with Stark law and analogous state laws.

-Stark law prohibits entities from billing Medicare for certain “designated health services” referred by a physician (or immediate family member) who has a “financial relationship” with the entity, unless this relationship satisfies a Stark exception.
+Stark law prohibits entities from billing Medicare for certain “designated health services” referred by a physician (or immediate family member) who has a “financial relationship” with the entity unless this relationship satisfies a Stark exception.
 Stark law also prohibits physicians from making such referrals.
-For purposes of Stark law, a financial relationship is an ownership or investment interest, or a compensation arrangement.
+For purposes of Stark law, a financial relationship is an ownership, investment interest, or compensation arrangement.
 Financial relationships may be direct or indirect.
 Stark law is a strict liability statute, meaning that an arrangement that involves Stark referrals will violate the statute unless it satisfies a Stark exception.

 Stark law has been implemented through a phased regulatory process occurring over a multi-year period, throughout which various Stark concepts have evolved and been amended.
 This has led to a complex regulatory framework that represents one of the greatest compliance challenges that healthcare providers face.